roncoalson/CMCA-master/crohns.md

 youtubeID: qvfN81Rr7aY
 ---

-## Please fill out the information below and someone will contact you within 24 hours
+## Please fill out the contact form and someone will contact you within 24 hours
-Cannabis Inflammation
+Cannabis and Inflammation
-Can cannabis help alleviate the symptoms of Crohns Disease, Lupus, Arthritis, and other auto-immune disorders?
+Cannabis can greatly help alleviate the symptoms of Crohns Disease, Lupus, Arthritis, and other auto-immune disorders.

-INFO TBD WILL BE RIGHT HERE

 * Nausea and vomiting
 * Weakness